 Another interesting feature is the watermark on any piece of currency.
 This is made by changing the thickness of the paper to make it thicker/lighter than the rest of the note.
 This feature is also intended to increase security.

-And then we have polymer bank notes which were developed in Australia and are made up of synthetic polymers like biaxially oriented polypropylene (BOPP).
+And then we have polymer bank notes.
+They were developed in Australia and are made up of synthetic polymers like biaxially oriented polypropylene (BOPP).
 They have significant qualities that give them an upper hand over the traditional ones.
 They are much more resistant to wear and tear, more durable and have additional security features.
 Their durability allows them to have a longer life which greatly reduces the energy and cost required to replace traditional currency paper.
 Many countries have already switched to the more sustainable polymer banknotes including UK, Egypt, Romania, Canada, Maldives, Mauritania, New Zealand and the list goes on.

 Polymer currency notes have quite a complicated system of security that comprises of three levels: Primary security devices, Secondary security devices and Tertiary security devices.
 The primary security devices are those that can be noticed by users and can be as simple as metal strips.
 The Secondary security devices are programmed to be only detected by a machine.
 Whereas the Tertiary security devices can only be detected by where they were originally issued from.
 These levels of security on polymer currency notes are almost impenetrable compared to the paper money made up of cotton.